SpaceVim/SpaceVim/docs/documentation.md

 SpaceVim uses `nerdtree` as the default file tree, the default key binding is `<F3>`.
 SpaceVim also provides `SPC f t` and `SPC f T` to open the file tree.

-To change the filemanager plugin:
+To change the filemanager plugin insert the following to the `[options]` section of your configuration file.

 ```toml
 [options]